#454: Data Pipelines with Dagster Transcript

 26:06 So we have some AWS integrations built in.

-26:09 Like I mentioned before, there's nothing stopping you from importing Boto3 and doing anything
+26:09 Like I mentioned before, there's nothing stopping you from importing Boto3 and doing anything really you want.

-26:15 Like let's say you already have an existing transformation being triggered in AWS through
+26:14 So a very simple use case, like let's say you already have an existing transformation being triggered in AWS through

-26:20 some lambda.
+26:20 some Lambda.

 26:25 Okay.

-26:26 Then the asset itself is really that representation of that pipeline, but you're not actually running
+26:26 Then the asset itself is really that representation of that pipeline, but you're not actually running that code within Dagster itself.

 26:32 That's still occurring on the AWS framework.